-It is composed of cells, fragments of cells and an aqueous solution (plasma).
+It comprises cells, fragments of cells, and an aqueous solution (plasma).

 Blood is a body fluid in humans and other animals that delivers necessary substances such as nutrients and oxygen to cells and transports metabolic waste products away from those same cells.

 It contains erythrocytes, leukocytes, thrombocytes (platelets), and plasma.
 The percentage of the volume of all the blood cells in the whole blood is around 45% in adults.
 The rest consists of liquid plasma (water, plasma proteins, electrolytes, etc.).

 Blood represents 8% of human body weight, with an average density of around 1060 kg / m3, very close to the thickness of pure water of 1000 kg / m3.

 The average adult has a blood volume of approximately 5 liters, composed of plasma and various cell types.

 These blood cells are also called corpuscles or “shaped elements” and consist of erythrocytes (red blood cells), leukocytes (white blood cells), and thrombocytes (platelets).

 In volume, red blood cells constitute about 45% of the total blood, the plasma about 54.3%, and white blood cells about 0.7%.